Coherent diffraction imaging: Algorithms

 One of the most important aspects of coherent diffraction imaging is the algorithm that recovers the phase from Fourier magnitudes and reconstructs the image.
 Several algorithms exist for this purpose, though they each follow a similar format of iterating between the real and reciprocal space of the object (Pham 2020).
 Furthermore, a support region is frequently defined to separate the object from its surrounding zero-density region (Pham 2020).
 As mentioned earlier, Fienup developed the initial algorithms of Error Reduction (ER) and Hybrid Input-Output (HIO) which both utilized a support constraint for real space and Fourier magnitudes as a constraint in reciprocal space (Fienup 1978).
 The ER algorithm sets both the zero-density region and the negative densities inside the support to zero for each iteration (Fienup 1978).
 The HIO algorithm relaxes the conditions of ER by gradually reducing the negative densities of the support to zero with each iteration (Fienup 1978).
 While HIO allowed for the reconstruction of an image from a noise-free diffraction pattern, it struggled to recover the phase in actual experiments where the Fourier magnitudes were corrupted by noise.
 This led to further development of algorithms that could better handle noise in image reconstruction.
 In 2010, a new algorithm called oversampling smoothness (OSS) was created to use a smoothness constraint on the imaged object.
-OSS would utilize Guassian filters to apply a smoothness constraint to the zero-density region which was found to increase robustness to noise and reduce oscillations in reconstruction (Rodriguez 2013).
+OSS would utilize Gaussian filters to apply a smoothness constraint to the zero-density region which was found to increase robustness to noise and reduce oscillations in reconstruction (Rodriguez 2013).